How to Keep the Flame Alive After 50

 It’s important to remember, however, that as we grow older, our bodies change, so your closeness preparation may be a little different than it was in your newlywed stage.

-For example, menopause can lower women’s libido, just as old age can cause testosterone deficiency and ejaculation changes in men.
+For example, menopause can lower women’s libido, just as old age can cause testosterone deficiency and sexual performance changes in men.
 Your sex life does not have to suffer from this, however.
 There are plenty of lifestyle changes and medications that can help reinvigorate your sex life.

 Cater to these suggestions to your own needs to boost your bedroom activities and get intimate with your partner.